samson8884/AngularSeed/README.md

 Note: If you find issues with ui router, the version of ui router may not be compatible with your angular version.
 For example "@uirouter/angular": "^2.0.0", did not work with "@angular/core": "^5.2.0".
 I had to downgrade to "@uirouter/angular": "^1.1.0"

+## Themes
+In order to customize the colours and look of the app, you can edit theme.scss.
+You could also replace this file with you own theme file.
+Remeber to add the theme css/scss file at the end of the styles in .angular-cli.json

 ## useful npm commands
 ```
 1. npm view @uirouter/angular versions (this lists all versions of ui router)